vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 ## Executive Summary

-This project analyzes e-commerce return behavior and identifies the primary drivers of $389K+ in revenue loss using SQL-based analytical modeling.

-Across product, customer, and time dimensions, the analysis reveals a highly concentrated loss structure where a small subset of products and customer behaviors account for a disproportionate share of financial impact.

-The key finding is that revenue leakage is not random; it is structurally concentrated and predictable using historical return patterns.
+This project uses SQL to identify and prioritize $389K in return-driven revenue loss across a $5.87M e-commerce operation.
+The core finding is that leakage is not evenly distributed — it is structurally concentrated in a small set of products, categories, and customer behaviors, which means selective intervention will outperform broad policy changes.

 | Metric | Value |
 |:---|---:|